 |Mountain bike grips suit flat bars|

 Good Grips contribute a lot to comfort.
 Thin or uncomfortable grips can result in soreness or fatigue.
 Cheap grips can be made of poor material that wears out quickly.
 Some riders are partial to ergonomically shaped grips.
 Again, it’s easier to know what works for you by getting your hands on some examples at your local bike shop.

 |Tape adds padding and flair|

 If you’re lucky, your new bike will arrive kit with decent pedals.
 Most likely though, pedals will be the first thing you’ll replace.
 Even high-end bikes can come with cheap plastic pedals intended for temporary use.
+Some of the best single-speed bikes are not supplied with pedals at all.
 Why is this?
 Pedal preference is very personal and manufacturers expect you to customize them.

 Also, what’s the deal with cycling shoes?
 Are they necessary?